MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 #### Potential improvements

 The Monte Carlo process (as we have it implemented) does not memorize the best solution encountered.
-As it moves in its final steps, moving away from its latest best to look for a better solutions, it can end up with a less optimum solution merely because the anneal ended.
+As it moves in its final steps, moving away from its latest best to look for a better solutions, it can end up with a less optimum final solution merely because the anneal ended discovery prematurely.

 A "keep best" process would allow better performance for routing problems so that one can obtain the nest energy and associated spins.